Department of Computer Science

 Computer science is the systematic study of algorithmic processes that describe and transform information through their theory, analysis, design, efficiency, implementation, and application.
 It is a broad discipline with an ever-growing array of opportunities.
 Graduates in this field can find employment in a wide spectrum of public and private enterprises.

-The department offers graduate programs leading to the degrees of Master of Science and Doctor of Philosophy.
+The department offers graduate programs leading to M.S. and Ph.D. degrees.
 These programs combine a core of advanced work with a complement of elective courses selected to provide a focused plan of study.